llamasking/BeatSaberPlaylistDownloader/README.md

 3. Run download.py.
 Everything will be in the folder specified.

--   If you don't have Python installed, standalone binaries are avaliable in the releases section.
-These can be run without installing Python.
+-   There are standalone binaries avaliable in the releases section that can be run without installing Python.
 Note these may not always be entirely up to date.